Learn to Cross-Country Ski at Whistler Olympic Park

 What trails should I try after my lesson?

 We recommend first-timers head out on the Neverland trail, which starts right at the Day Lodge and is rated a double-green.
-Whistlerolympicpark Practice in the instruction or ski play areas to work on balance and confidence before you head out on the trails.
-Whistlerolympicpark
+Practice in the instruction or ski play areas to work on balance and confidence before you head out on the trails.

 Is there food at the park?